tih7/ENV872-DA_FinalProject_Husseini-T/README.md

 NA values have already been removed from the data set.

 <describe any relevant QA/QC procedures taken with your data.
 Some ideas can be found here:>

+NA values have already been removed from the data
 <https://www.dataone.org/best-practices/develop-quality-assurance-and-quality-control-plan>
 <https://www.dataone.org/best-practices/ensure-basic-quality-control>
 <https://www.dataone.org/best-practices/communicate-data-quality>